AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Property damage liability will reimburse you for any damage that you or someone else driving your car caused to another vehicle or property like a building.
 For example, it might kick in if you run into a mailbox.

-All states except Florida and New Jersey require:
+All states except New Hampshire and Florida require:

 • Bodily injury liability is coverage for any injuries or deaths that you or another driver cause while driving your car.
 So, if you accidentally hit a pedestrian, you’re liable, meaning you have to cover their medical costs.
 But if the person’s injuries are more than your insurance covers, you could be sued for the additional costs.